|

 Background

-In the worst-case scenarios for dollar collapse, fuel disruptions, or a long-term power outage, goods and services we take for granted won't be there, and that includes medications.
+Whether your worst-case scenario looks like fuel disruptions, a long-term power outage, or a global financial collapse, goods and services we take for granted may not be there, and that includes medications.
 Additionally, basic emergency preparedness is always a good idea, and most of us are under-prepared on that front too.

 Essential Actions

-- Get in shape.
-This is a good idea generally, but we all may be growing more of our own food in the future, and while that's enjoyable and rewarding, it's also hard physical work.
-We may also finding ourselves biking to work or doing more of our own household repairs/maintenance in the future.
+- Get in Shape — This is a good idea generally, but we all may be growing more of our own food in the future, and while that's enjoyable and rewarding, it's also hard physical work.
+We may also be finding ourselves biking to work or doing more of our own household repairs/maintenance in the future.
 Making sure our bodies are ready is smart.

 Second-Level Actions

-Preparedness takes time.
-It can also take money, but done correctly, it can also save money in the long run.
-There is one thing preparedness will bring that cannot be affixed with a price tag---peace of mind.
+Preparedness takes time and effort.
+It can also take money, but done correctly, it can save you money in the long run.
+There is one thing preparedness will bring that cannot be affixed with a price tag—peace of mind.

 Remember, while personal preparedness is an essential first step, getting our neighbors and communities pointed in this direction is also important.
 You can hook up with individuals interested in resilience, sustainability, and relocalization by searching out groups in your area via the